1801BM1/cpu11/vm1/readme.md

 described.
 The document has been written on the base of reverse engineering

 #### \hdl
-- the directory contains HDL-related materials, sources and sample projects for Quartus and ISE.
+- the directory contains HDL-related materials, sources, and sample projects for Quartus and ISE.
 There are three models: original asynchronous, refactored synchronous and Wishbone compatible

 #### \hdl\org
-- asynchronous Verilog HDL model, is as close as possible to the original gate-level schematics.
+- asynchronous Verilog HDL model is as close as possible to the original gate-level schematics.
 In practice can be used for modeling purposes only, because processor contains latches (note, it differs from flip-flop), those work in non-reliable fashion on synchronous FPGAs.
 Also model does not contain gate and line delays, in some simulating environment it can be very critical.
-Nonetheless, this model is included in package as demo of closest possible approximation to the original die.
-May be not synthesizable with some tools, simulation only.
+Nonetheless, this model is included in the package as a demo of the closest possible approximation to the original die.
+Maybe not synthesizable with some tools, simulation only.

 #### \hdl\syn
-- synchronous Verilog HDL model, the frontend bus is Q-Bus, does not contain latches and can be synthesized for synchronous FPGAs.
-All internal and external timings are exactly the same as in asynchronous original model with precision to half period of high frequency clock.
-This model can be used to build in-socket replacement of real 1801BM1 chip
+- synchronous Verilog HDL model, the frontend bus is Q-Bus, does not contain latches, and can be synthesized for synchronous FPGAs.
+All internal and external timings are precisely the same as in an asynchronous original model with precision to half period of high-frequency clock.
+This model can be used to build the in-socket replacement of real 1801BM1 chip

 #### \hdl\wbc
-- synchronous Wishbone compatible version of 1801BM1 synchronous core, uses single clock, FPGA-optimized, follows the original command execution timings, is intended for SoC building
+- synchronous Wishbone compatible version of 1801BM1 synchronous core uses a single clock, is FPGA-optimized, and follows the original command execution timings, is intended for SoC building

-#### \cad\vm1
+#### [\cad\vm1](https://github.com/1801BM1/cad11/tree/master/vm1) (moved to dedicated repo)
 - topology in Sprint Layout format
 - topology in PCD-2004 pcb format
 - schematics in PCD-2004 pcb format